 01. Manage the client's expectations

-Getting the most from your budget always starts with setting the right budget in the first place and getting a good brief together.
-Make sure you understand it, and your client understands it.
+Getting the most from your budget always starts with setting the right budget in the first place, and that relies on getting a good brief together.
+Make sure you understand what's expected, and what falls within the brief.
 Then manage your client's expectations as to what they're actually going to get from the project.

 What they want isn't always going to be what they need.
 It's all about trying to understand their market, and making sure they understand their own market fully, which you do by asking lots of questions.